Brokeback Mountain: Plot

-Alma takes custody of Alma Jr. and Jenny, and marries Monroe, manager of the grocery store where she works.
-Ennis is invited to Thanksgiving dinner.
-While alone in the kitchen, Alma confronts Ennis about Jack.
-The two spar, causing Ennis to storm out and cease contact with Alma.

-Ennis has a brief romantic relationship with Cassie, a waitress.
-Jack and Lureen befriend Randall and Lashawn Malone, and it is implied that Jack and Randall have a brief affair.
-At the end of a tryst disguised as a fishing trip, Ennis says he cannot see Jack again for months due to work demands.
-The pair argue, before Jack embraces a crying Ennis.
+Alma takes custody of her and Ennis' children and marries the manager of the grocery store where she works.
+When Ennis is invited to Thanksgiving dinner with Alma and her new husband, Alma confronts Ennis about Jack.
+Ennis spars with Alma and then cuts off contact with her.
+Afterwards, Ennis has a brief romantic relationship with a waitress.
+Ennis and Jack go on a trip together, but Ennis says he cannot see Jack again for months due to work demands.
+The pair argue about their relationship, before Jack embraces a crying Ennis.

-A postcard Ennis sent Jack is returned stamped with "Deceased".
-Ennis calls Jack's phone number.
-Lureen answers and says Jack died when a car tire exploded in his face.
-While hearing what happened, Ennis envisions men fatally beating Jack with a tire iron.
-Lureen says Jack requested his ashes be scattered on Brokeback Mountain.

-Ennis visits Jack's parents hoping to carry out his wish.
-Jack's father declares that Jack's ashes will be interred in a family plot.
+A postcard Ennis sends to Jack is returned, stamped with, "Deceased".
+Ennis calls Jack's phone number and Lureen answers; she tells him that Jack died when a car tire exploded in his face.
+Ennis envisions a group of men beating Jack to death with a tire iron.
+Lureen says Jack requested that his ashes be scattered on Brokeback Mountain.
+Ennis visits Jack's parents, hoping to carry out his wish.
+However, Jack's father declares that Jack's ashes will be interred in the family plot.
 Jack's mother allows Ennis to visit Jack's old bedroom.
-Ennis finds the shirt he thought he left on the mountain, which Jack had secretly kept, nested inside one of Jack's shirts.
-Ennis embraces the shirts and silently weeps.
-Jack's mother allows him to keep them.
+Ennis weeps while holding one of Jack's shirts, which Jack's mother allows him to keep.

-Years later, an aging Ennis lives alone and reclusive in a trailer.
-His grown daughter, Alma Jr., visits him to announce her engagement to Kurt, who works in the oil fields.
-She asks for her father's blessing and invites him to the wedding.
-Ennis hesitates to come due to upcoming work commitments, then agrees to attend the wedding.
-As Alma Jr. leaves, she forgets her jacket, so Ennis puts it into the closet where the two shirts hang, Jack's shirt now inside Ennis's.
-Next to them, tacked to the closet door, is a postcard of Brokeback Mountain.
-With tears in his eyes, he stares at the mementos, and says, "Jack, I swear..."
+Years later, an aging Ennis lives alone in a trailer.
+His adult daughter visits him and invites him to her wedding; Ennis hesitates, but then agrees to attend.
+His daughter forgets her jacket, and Ennis hangs it in the closet with Jack's shirt.
+Tacked to the closet door is a postcard of Brokeback Mountain.
+With tears in his eyes, Ennis stares at the mementos and says, "Jack, I swear..."